 Most of the raw foodists seem to recommend the VitaMix blender, which is very expensive.
 That's a wise choice, though, if you plan to do a lot of blending.
 We couldn't afford to buy one so for a long time I managed with a small 2-cup blender (like the Magic Bullet) that I bought at Mike's store.
 We all love it--so we bought another one later on!
 We use it to whiz up dressings and grind seeds, etc.

 One can have all kinds of head knowledge without acting on it.
 Despite all my studying, I was still not able to discipline myself to keep a healthy diet (by my "new standards") and, of course, still not able to motivate my very independent family to do so.
 I began having stomach problems, which grew over the course of a year or two to be always on my mind.
 I became convinced I had cancer and determined to do something about it.
 When I stumbled upon a new website ministry that was like-minded in a number of ways, I cultivated a relationship with them.
-WellWithU (now Biblical Health TV) became my new source of health information, and Dr. Jeff Hazim my new health teacher and naturopath.
-I learned for the first time about "natural hygiene" and proper fasting, and purchased their Lessons for Healthy Living DVD's.
-Shortly thereafter, I agreed to put the Lessons for Healthy Living into curriculum form for homeschoolers, a project which I have not yet completed.
+WellWithU (now Biblical Health TV at Repair the Breach) became my new source of health information, and Dr. Jeff Hazim became my newest health teacher and naturopath.
+I learned for the first time about natural hygiene and proper fasting, and purchased their Lessons for Healthy Living DVD's.
+Shortly thereafter, I agreed to put the Lessons for Healthy Living into curriculum form for homeschoolers.
+It is now called Curriculum for Life and is available for purchase.

 Around the same time I heard about Paul Nison.
 At first I thought he was quite strange, but then I discovered he was a Messianic Jew and decided to check him out more thoroughly.
 I became an affiliate for his website, Raw Life, and enjoy listening to his videos when I can find time.
 Now there's a busy man!